evidentlyai/evidently/README.md

 * Best for experiments, exploratory analysis and debugging.
 * View interactive Reports in Python or export as JSON, Python dictionary, HTML, or view in monitoring UI.

-You can convert your Report into a **Test Suite** by adding pass/fail conditions.
+Turn any Report into a **Test Suite** by adding pass/fail conditions.
 * Best for regression testing, CI/CD checks, or data validation.
 * Zero setup option: auto-generate test conditions from the reference dataset.
 * Simple syntax to set test conditions as `gt` (greater than), `lt` (less than), etc.